Looking over Lisboa.

 Bairro Alto was among the few areas not significantly impacted by the 1755 Lisbon earthquake but the Marquês da Pombal developed plans to restructure the urban fabric between the Bairro Alto and neighboring Baixa.
 This included standardizing the wide avenues called largos, the squares, and other roads.
 Most of this construction occurred between 1760 and 1780.
 At the beginning of the nineteenth century the nobles began selling their houses and palaces and moving to other parts of the city.
 This is the time the character of the neighborhood began to change.

 followed in short order by Diário de Lisboa and O Mundo that journalism and journalists came to be the principal occupants of Bairro Alto. it remained the headquarters of the national press until the 1970s.
-Today, only the sports newspaper A Bola remains.
+Today in Bairro Alto, only the sports newspaper A Bola remains.

 Naturally, even in the 19th century, where you had journalists, seedy, smoke-filled bars and cafés serving cheap food were soon to follow.
 And where you had seedy bars, cheap cafés, journalists, and lots of late night shenanigans, prostitutes inevitably found their way up from the port and began plying their trade in many local brothels.
 Young artists and other writers also found their way to Bairro Alto and neighboring Chiado.
 Although fado had been sung in Lisbon for decades, it was here that many singers of fado created a distinctive musical approach quite different from the one to be developed by students in the famous university town of Coimbra.
 Whether one’s preference is for Lisbon fado or Coimbra fado, there’s no dispute that fado has become Portugal’s signature musical style.

 Thus, even today, Bairro Alto retains an almost bipolar nature.
-During the day, it’s quiet enough that taking a photo like this one
+During the day, it can be quiet enough along certain streets that taking a photo like this one

-is quite easy.
+is relatively easy.
 At night, the streets of Bairro Alto can look like this

 with parties and music floating into the night air from one fado bar after another until the wee small hours of the morning.